 Information about Medicaid in Maryland pertains to cost, coverage and the process to get aid.
 Residents who need financial assistance to get medical care will complete an application form.
 Officials at the Department of Health review applications to qualify for Medicaid and determine if applicants meet all necessary eligibility requirements.
 Eligible Medicaid applicants will receive notification from state officials regarding details about coverage.
 Furthermore, state officials require that beneficiaries provide updated information if circumstances such as income levels change.

 The federal and state government coordinate the funds that pay for Medicaid and the associated coverage.
 Medicaid in Maryland may change based on resources available to the program.
 New policies and financial resources may alter the more than 10 billion dollars required to run the program.
 Such new information about Medicaid is important for potential beneficiaries to understand.
 For instance, residents who were previously not eligible for Medicaid may become eligible due to changing rules or personal situation.
 One such rule change occurred with the Affordable Care Act in 2010, which expanded to cover more residents.
 The expansion was optional for each state and residents of Maryland will benefit from knowing if the state accepted the new rules.

-Discover comprehensive information about Medicaid including eligibility requirements and covered services in our detailed guide.
+Learn more about Medicaid requirements and covered services in our detailed guide.